Home — Modular ADU vs. Block-Built

 Construction Timeline and On-Site Speed

 One of the biggest advantages of prefab ADUs is speed.
 Units are built in a factory while your property is being prepared, which can shave weeks off the overall project.
-Once delivered, installation can be quick compared to full stick-built construction.
-However, prefab installation in Florida still has to account for site prep, utility hookups, and inspections for storm-resilience requirements.
+Once delivered, installation can be quick compared to full block-built construction.
+However, prefab installation in Florida still has to account for site preparation, utility hookups, foundation work, and inspections for storm-resilience requirements.

 Logistics and Site Challenges